-BVOCs are rapidly oxidised in the atmosphere to form less volatile compounds that can condense and form secondary organic aerosol (SOA).
-In boreal and tropical forests, carbonaceous aerosols originate from BVOC oxidation, of which isoprene and terpenes are the most important precursors (Claeys et al. 2004; Hu et al. 2015; De Sá et al. 2017; de Sá et al. 2018; Liu et al. 2016b, see following sub-section).
+BVOCs are rapidly oxidised in the atmosphere to form less volatile compounds that can condense and form SOA.
+In boreal and tropical forests, carbonaceous aerosols originate from BVOC oxidation, of which isoprene and terpenes are the most important precursors (Claeys et al. 2004; Hu et al. 2015; De Sá et al. 2017; de Sá et al. 2018; Liu et al. 2016b).
+See the following sub-section for more detail.

 BVOCs are the most important precursors of SOA.
-This transformation process of BVOCs affects the aerosol size distribution both by contributing to new particle formation and to the growth of larger pre-existing particles.
-SOA affect the scattering of radiation by the particles themselves (direct aerosol effect), but also change the amount of cloud condensation nuclei (CCN) and the lifetime and optical properties of clouds (indirect aerosol effect).
+The transformation process of BVOCs affects the aerosol size distribution both by

 High amounts of SOA are observed over forest areas, in particular in boreal and tropical regions where they have been found to mostly originate from BVOC emissions (Manish et al. 2017).
 In particular, isoprene epoxydiol-derived SOA (IEPOX-SOA) is being identified in recent studies in North America and Amazonian forest as a major component in the oxidation of isoprene (Allan et al. 2014; Schulz et al. 2018; De Sá et al. 2017).
-In tropical regions BVOC can be convected up to the upper atmosphere, where their volatility is reduced and where they become SOA.
-In some cases those particles are even transported back to the lower atmosphere (Schulz et al. 2018; Wang et al. 2016a; Andreae et al. 2018).
+In tropical regions, BVOCs can be convected up to the upper atmosphere, where their volatility is reduced and where they become SOA.
+In some cases those particles are transported back to the lower atmosphere (Schulz et al. 2018; Wang et al. 2016a; Andreae et al. 2018).
 In the upper troposphere in the Amazon, SOA are important CCN and are responsible for the vigorous hydrological cycle (Pöhlker et al. 2018).
-This strong link between BVOC emissions by plants and hydrological cycle has been discussed in a number of studies (Fuentes et al. 2000; Schmale et al. 2018; Pöhlker et al. 2018, 2016).
+This strong link between BVOC emissions by plants and the hydrological cycle has been discussed in a number of studies (Fuentes et al. 2000; Schmale et al. 2018; Pöhlker et al. 2018, 2016).